whitetigle/fable-pwa/README.md

 But I will try to sum things up for you here.
 Basically, let's say a service Worker allows you to

-1. to manage your cache
+1. to manage your cache and allow offline use of your app
 2. proxy all outgoing request

 ### service-worker.js